 b.
 Your interests and experiences within the field of thanatology.

 c.
 Length of ADEC membership / types of involvement in SIC activities or other roles within ADEC (active involvement required for receipt of multiple conference scholarships).

 d.
 Description of how continued involvement in ADEC will facilitate your goals and your future plans for active involvement within ADEC and in what capacity do you plan to be involved.

 Restrictions: Only one ADEC award will be given to offset conference expenses.
-Should a candidate receive a student paper award, the SIC scholarship will be given to an alternate.
-PRIOR SIC SCHOLARSHIP WINNERS ARE ELIGIBLE; however, priority for repeat awards will be given to those who are actively involved in the activities of the SIC.
+Should a candidate receive a student paper award, the student scholarship will be given to an alternate.
+PRIOR STUDENT SCHOLARSHIP WINNERS ARE ELIGIBLE; however, priority for repeat awards will be given to those who are actively involved in the activities of the SANP.